Marco Masini: Music career

-Masini got his start in the music business through record producer Giancarlo Bigazzi, who set him up to collaborate with artists like Raf and Umberto Tozzi.
-In 1990, he participated in the 40th Sanremo Music Festival and won first prize as new artist of the year with his song "Disperato."
-The same year, he released his debut album, Marco Masini.
-In 1991, he won third place at the Sanremo Music Festival with his song "Perché lo fai" and subsequently released his second album, Malinconoia.
-Despite the album's overall somber mood, it was a hit in the Italian charts.
-The "Malinconoia" music video, which was taped during a concert at PalaEUR in Rome, won first prize for Best Live Video at the 1991 RiminiCinema Film Festival.
-The song also won first prize at the Festivalbar in the long playing records category that summer.

-His third album, T'innamorerai, was released in 1993.
-The song "Vaffanculo" ("fuck off") generated enough controversy to be banned by most radio and television networks.
+Masini's third album, T'innamorerai, was released in 1993.
+The song "Vaffanculo" ("Fuck off") generated enough controversy to be banned by most radio and television networks.
 It also contained several negative verses directed at record labels and their policies.
-At the same time, the album sold more than one million copies sold worldwide.
+At the same time, the album sold more than one million copies worldwide.
 In an interview for the newspaper Corriere della Sera in 1993, he dedicated the song to "the liars and who call me 'prophet of the depression'," referring to those who consider his music to be too sad.

 In January 1995, his fourth album, Il Cielo della Vergine, was released in Italy, Switzerland, Belgium, the Netherlands, Germany, Spain, and Latin America.
 Two of the songs, "Bella Stronza" ("Beautiful Bitch") and "Principessa", again drew criticism for being too direct and explicit.
 In 1996, he released L'Amore Sia Con Te, a greatest hits compilation, which included a remastering of "Meglio Solo" from Disperato.
 This collection was also released with a slightly different track list in Spanish speaking countries under the name Mi amor allí estará.
 His L'amore Sia Con Te tour kicked off during that summer.
 In 1997, he sang "La Gente di Cuore" on Enrico Ruggeri's album Domani è un altro giorno.
 In November 1998, he released the album Scimmie on the Ma label, which he founded with Mario Manzani and Marco Poggione.
 The album was more inspired by rock music from the 1970s than his previous albums.
 While reviews from critics were generally positive, the public opinion was that it was a commercial failure.

 In 2020, he performed the song "Il confronto" at the Sanremo Music Festival.
+On 30 November 2025, Masini and Fedez were announced among the participants of the Sanremo Music Festival 2026.
+They competed with the song "Male necessario".